dbeley/awesome-starred/README.md

 - [rook](https://github.com/rook/rook) - Storage Orchestration for Kubernetes
 - [prometheus](https://github.com/prometheus/prometheus) - The Prometheus monitoring system and time series database.
 - [rancher](https://github.com/rancher/rancher) - Complete container management platform
-- [traefik](https://github.com/containous/traefik) - The Cloud Native Edge Router
+- [traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy
 - [packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 - [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.